bearbeneman/M-sensor/android/README.md

 ## Getting started

 1. Install [Android Studio Hedgehog or newer](https://developer.android.com/studio).
-2. In the Firebase console, open the `soil-sensor-alerts` project and add an Android app with the package name `com.bearbeneman.soilsensor`.
+2. In the Firebase console, open your Firebase project (e.g. `your-project-id`) and add an Android app with the package name `com.bearbeneman.soilsensor`.
 Download the generated `google-services.json`.
 3. Copy `google-services.json` into `android/SoilAlertApp/app/`.
 The file is